rust-gamedev/rust-gamedev.github.io/content/news/046/index.md

 - Other library updates:
   - [grid] is a simple library that provides an easy to use and fast 2D grid data structure.
-  - [hexx] v0.6 brings a bunch of new algorythms for hexagonal maps and overall API improvements.
+  - [hexx] v0.6 brings a bunch of new algorithms for hexagonal maps and overall API improvements.
   - [faer] 0.9 brings the non hermitian eigenvalue decomposition for real and complex matrices and also comes with the release of [qd],